PanktiSP13/Prep/app/src/main/assets/prep_doc.md

 A blueprint or template for creating objects.
 It defines properties (data) and methods (functions) that the objects will have.

 ### Object
 A real-world instance of a class.
+It represents a real-world entity and has its own state (attributes) and behaviour (methods).

 ### Encapsulation
 Wrapping data.
 Protects data by controlling how it is accessed or modified.